tpark71/tpark71.github.io/_posts/English/Angular/2021-07-29-AngularConcept02.md

 3. Easy to integrate
 4. Easy to update and add components

-## Code Partice of Creating Components
+## Code Practice of Creating Components

 First, we will make new project named componentDemo.
 ~~~~